newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks-licenses/code23-osow-30day-permit.md

 * A truck, trailer, and load combination that exceeds 10 feet in width and 70 feet in length
 * Combined vehicle and cargo weight exceeds 80,000 pounds Gross Vehicle Weight (GVW)
 * If a combination vehicle meets the size rules for a Code 23 Overdimensional Trailer Permit, but you do not have the permit
-* If the load exceeds the dimensions of the Code 23 registered trailer, including any overhang
+* If the load is non-divisible and exceeds the size of the Code 23 registered trailer, including any overhang

 ## Application Requirements